KaiYan289/RLpapersnote/README.md

 ### Demonstration-Guided RL

+* *Learning to Weight Imperfect Demonstrations* This paper from ICML 21' gives weight for datapoints in GAIL.

+* *Importance Weighted Transfer of Samples in Reinforcement Learning* ICML 18'

 * *PARROT: DATA-DRIVEN BEHAVIORAL PRIORS FOR REINFORCEMENT LEARNING* See below "state-conditioned" section.

 * *Demonstration-Guided Reinforcement Learning with Learned Skills* (SKILD)

+The following work of SPiRL.
+It assumes that there are two sets of demonstrations: task-specific, which is the particular downstream's task's demonstration; and task-agnostic, which is related but not the particular downstream task's demonstration.
+It trains two set of priors using SPiRL and use a discriminator to combine them.

 * *Hierarchical Few-Shot Imitation with Skill Transition Models* (2021)